christopheraue/m-ruby-concurrently/guides/Performance.md

 * Of the two methods evaluating the proc in the background, `#call_and_forget` is faster because `#call_detached` additionally creates an evaluation object.
-* Running concurrent procs in the background is considerably slower because in this setup `#call_detached` and `#call_and_forget` cannot reuse fibers.
+* Running concurrent procs in the background is slower than running them in the foreground because their evaluations need to be scheduled.
-  Their evaluation is merely scheduled and not started and concluded.
-This would happen during the next iteration of the event loop.
-But since the `while` loop never waits for something [the loop is never entered] [Troubleshooting/A_concurrent_proc_is_scheduled_but_never_run].
-  All this leads to the creation of a new fiber for each evaluation.
-This is responsible for the largest chunk of time needed during the measurement.
+* Overall, mruby is about half as fast as Ruby.

 You can run the benchmark yourself by running:

-    $ rake benchmark[calls]
+    $ rake benchmark[call_methods,100]

 ## Scheduling (Concurrent) Procs